Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 ## Course Deliverables

+We will be using Gradescope this term, which allows us to provide fast and accurate feedback on your work.
+All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.
+As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
+You may also submit regrade requests if you feel we have made a mistake.

+Your Gradescope login is your Make School email, and your password can be changed at https://gradescope.com/reset_password.
+The same link can be used if you need to set your password for the first time.

 *Assignments **must** be submitted to Gradescope by **11:59PM PST** on the date due.*

 | 📚   Assignment                                      | 🔗   Criteria                                                                                                                                                                         | 📆   Due Date                                                                                     |